 Urban runoff released into surface water from paved surfaces such as roads and parking lots can make the water hotter.
 During the summer season, the pavement becomes quite hot, which creates hot runoff that mixes into sewer systems and water bodies.

 Domestic sewages are often discharged into rivers, lakes, canals, or streams without being treated as waste.
 The sewage temperature of municipal water is normally higher than that of receiving water.
 With an increase in the temperature of the obtained water, the dissolved oxygen (DO) decreases, and the demand for oxygen increases, leading to anaerobic conditions.

 There are generally two ideologies among recognized scientists and scholars when it comes to the effects of thermal pollution.
 Some lean on the negative side of this pollution on marine ecosystems and how it is detrimental to positive environmental practices.

-However, some lean on the side that without these industries the way they operate, some of the most basics parts of humans life would be completely obsolete.
-Wastewater will not be properly maintained; We would have no industry that could produce the goods we needed, and so on.
+However, some lean on the side that without these industries and the way they operate, some of the most basic parts of human life would be completely obsolete.
+Wastewater will not be properly maintained; We would have no industry that could produce the goods we need, and so on.

 The effects of thermals pollutions on ecosystems, however, far outweigh the benefits to industries by participating in the Act.

 #1.
 Decrease in DO (Dissolved Oxygen) Levels